documentationfor yFiles for HTML 3.0.0.1

 getViewItem<T>(item: T): T

-Returns the corresponding view item for a given master item if such a view item exists.
-Returns null if the element is currently not in the view graph (a child node of a collapsed group, for example).
+Returns the corresponding view item for a given master item, if such a view item exists.
+Returns null if the element is not currently in the view graph (for example, a child node of a collapsed group).

-The master graph models your complete business data and is not affected by collapse and expand actions of users.
-Therefore you should use it for all tasks that concern the whole model.
-In contrast, the view graph is the one that is visible in the GraphComponent.
-Automatic layouts are typically applied to this graph, and code that customizes user interaction and visualization originally gets view items.
+The master graph models your complete business data and is not affected by collapse and expand actions performed by users.
+Therefore, you should use it for all tasks that concern the entire model.
+In contrast, the view graph is what is visible in the GraphComponent.
+Automatic layouts are typically applied to this graph, and code that customizes user interaction and visualization initially gets view items.

-As mentioned in Working with Folding we advice against keeping references to graph elements in a view graph.
-Collapsing and expanding group nodes may invalidate these references and result e.g. in "node does not belong to this graph" errors when using them later for graph operations.
+As mentioned in Working with Folding, we advise against keeping references to graph elements in a view graph.
+Collapsing and expanding group nodes may invalidate these references and result in errors such as "node does not belong to this graph" when using them later for graph operations.

 Tasks for the Master Graph

-The following tasks are typically done on the master graph.
+The following tasks are typically performed on the master graph:

 • If you store graph elements for later use, keep references to master items.
 Otherwise, some of the stored items might no longer be part of the (view) graph if a user collapses more groups: